giantoak/trec-dd-ebola/README.md

 1. Have an Amazon S3 bucket for results at [s3://my-bucket/](s3://my-bucket/).
 2. Make sure you've got yourself configured to use EC2 as described in the [`mrjob` documentation](https://pythonhosted.org/mrjob/guides/emr-quickstart.html)
 3. At the command line, type: `python westafricatwitter.py list_of_trec_files.txt -r emr -c conf_files/mrjob_wrapper.conf --output-dir=s3://my-bucket/wat_results --no-output `

+## Run Times on EC2
+EC2 run times vary a bit depending on settings.
+General notes:
+* Bootstrapping takes roughly 1600 seconds.
+(26 minutes and 40 seconds)
+* For `MRGetTweetGraph.py`,the base run time for a file roughly 100 seconds.
+(1 minute and 40 seconds.) *This is assuming a linear scaling for `m1.large` boxes*, something that must be verified with additional runs.